Synapsecom/coolblock-panel/README.md

 3. Run the bootstrap script to **install** or **upgrade** the stack:

    > The script prepares the project in /home/coolblock/panel and keeps database dumps in /home/coolblock/panel/backup.
-   > The license key is expiring every year for security and it is required to contact us for key rotation.

    <!-- <span style="display: inline-flex; align-items: center;">
       <img src="assets/warning-blue-circle.svg" width="32" height="32" style="margin-right: 5px;">